Borotín (Tábor District): Etymology

-The name is derived from the personal name Borota, meaning "Borota's (court)".
+The name Borotín is derived from the personal name Borota, meaning "Borota's (court)".

 Geography

 Borotín is located about 10 km north of Tábor and 60 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the hill Dehetník at 680 m above sea level.
 There are several fishponds in the municipal territory.

 History

 The first written mention of Borotín is 1356.
 However, an old seal with the year 1333 was found, and according to the historians' theory, this is the year when Borotín was promoted to a market town.
 The church was first documented in 1373.

 Transport

 There are no railways or major roads passing through the municipality.